-Students in grades 6-12 scoring at Level 1 on statewide, standardized assessment for ELA are required to complete an intensive reading course the following year.
-Students scoring at Level 2 must be placed in an intensive reading course or a content area reading intervention course.
+Students in grades 6-12 scoring a Level 1 on statewide, standardized assessment for ELA are required to complete an intensive reading course the following year.
+Students coring at a Level 2 must be placed in an intensive reading course or a content area reading intervention course.

-Students who score at Level 1 or 2 on statewide, standardized assessment for ELA and have intervention needs in the areas of decoding and/or text reading efficiency must have extended time for reading intervention.
-The teacher must have the Reading Endorsement or certification in Reading (Grade K-12).
-Teachers of sixth grade students may be certified in Elementary Education.
-In addition, these students must be served by teachers with evidence of success, as determined by the district.
+Students who score at Level 1 or 2 on statewide, standardized assessment for ELA and have interventions needs in the areas of decoding and/or test reading efficiency must have extended time for reading intervention.
+The teacher must have the Reading Endorsement tor certification in Reading (Gradek-12).
+Techers of sixth grade students may be certified in Elementary Education.
+In addition, these students must be served be teachers with evidence of success, as determined by the district.

 Districts may serve Level 2 students who do not need instruction in decoding and text reading efficiency in content area intervention.
-Teachers of these classes must have the Reading Endorsement or Certification in Reading (Grades K-12), have completed the 40 hours reading requirement, or be serviced by someone who meets these requirements.
+Teachers of these classes must have the Reading Endorsement or Certification in Reading (Grades k-12), have completed the 40 hours reading requirement, or be serviced by someone who meets the requirements.
 In addition, these students must be served by teachers with evidence of success, as determined by the district.